Meta bans Russian state media outlets for 'interference'

 Meta had previously banned the Federal News Agency in Russia to thwart foreign interference activities by the Russian Internet Research Agency.

+Cyber capabilities were focused primarily on influence and intelligence operations around the world, according to the State Department.

+Information gathered by covert RT operations flows to Russia's intelligence services, Russian media outlets, Russian mercenary groups, and other "proxy arms" of the Russian government, the United States maintained.

-The US Department of State in September said it is engaged in diplomatic efforts to inform governments around the world about Russia's use of RT to conduct covert activities and encourage them to take action to limit "Russia’s ability to interfere in foreign elections and procure weapons for its war against Ukraine."
+The State Departement said it was engaged in diplomatic efforts to inform governments around the world about Russia's use of RT to conduct covert activities and encourage them to take action to limit "Russia's ability to interfere in foreign elections and procure weapons for its war against Ukraine."

 Legal Disclaimer: